-6 ways to be a better traveller
+6 ways to be a better traveller in 2024

 Care about saving the planet?
 Us too!
 But we also love to travel.
 Thankfully, momentum is building within the travel industry to turn things around.
 From airlines eliminating single-use plastics to tourism operators reducing water use and waste, sustainable travel practices are beginning to become the norm.